erikarn/erikarn.github.io/kenwood/TS-2000/notes.md

 in through the ACC3 jack.
 There's a specific PTT line that is "use this audio input line and mute the MIC" which you have to use.

+## UT-20 / 1.2GHz calibration

+When installing the UT-20 and calibrating it, beware that you need to do it with the shield on!

+> The values from another radio would be just ballpark, better to do a
+> correct alignment once than try to plug in values and then have to
+> change them.
+>
+> On the shield if you ordered F10-2366-03 that is the outer shield.
+> Listed in the Tx/Rx-3 parts list under #506 are the rest of the shields
+> that are required.
+Operating or testing the tx without them can damage
+> the preamp device and they are hard to find.
+I found out the hard way.
+>
+> Clif Holland KA5IPF

 ## Documentation